NataliaVelasquez18/NataliaVelasquez18/README.md

 Tech Stack: Tableau

-* [Big Data with PySpark & SQL: Analyzing Bias in Amazon Paid Review Program](https://github.com/NataliaVelasquez18/Amazon-Reviews-ETL) - The purpose of this study is to help Dream Games assess positive return on investment (ROI) in the Amazon Vine Program.
-The executive team will be enabled to decided whether or not to invest in the program.
+* [Big Data with PySpark & SQL: Analyzing Bias in Amazon Paid Review Program](https://github.com/NataliaVelasquez18/Amazon-Reviews-ETL) - The purpose of this study is to help the executive team of DreamGames, an online videogame vendor, to decide if by joining the Amazon paid review program will generate a positive return on investment (ROI).

 Tech Stack: Google Colab, Python: Pyspark, PostgreSQL, AWS Database Service, Jupyter